 - Do not leave any gaps which might arouse suspicion.

 6. Cut out clichés:

 You search online on what a perfect resume should look like, how it should be formatted and what are the keywords you should add to grab the recruiters attention.
-You build up your own perfect resume with all the right keywords, such as ‘strong, motivated, confident, loyal, hardworking’, etc.
+You need to create a resume or build up your own perfect resume with all the right resume keywords, such as ‘strong, motivated, confident, loyal, hardworking’, etc.